flexera-public/policy_templates/automation/aws/aws_account_credentials/META_README.md

 ## What It Does

-This meta parent policy template consolidates the results of all of the associated child policy templates to provide a single report of all AWS accounts in the Flexera organization.
-Each AWS account in the consolidated incident report will contain a status field with one of the following values:
+This meta parent policy template consolidates the results of all of the associated child policy templates to provide reports of all AWS accounts in the Flexera organization.
+Each AWS account will be presented in one of three reports based on their status, which will be one of the below values:

 - *Passed* - The AWS cross-account role exists and the child applied policy was able to successfully make a GetCallerIdentity request to AWS STS with it.
 - *Failed* - Either the AWS cross-account role does not exist or is not configured correctly, resulting in failure when making a GetCallerIdentity request to AWS STS with it.